-Check the appropriate box in line 15 to tell us which option you select.
-If you do not check either box, we will automatically refund your overpayment, less any amount we apply to any past due tax account shown in our records under your EIN.
+Check the appropriate box on line 15 to tell us which option you select.
+Check only one box on line 15.
+If you don't check either box or if you check both boxes, generally we will apply the overpayment to your next return.
+Regardless of any box you check or don't check, we may apply your overpayment to any past due tax account that is shown in our records under your EIN.